 Objective

-Assess whether there is a need for guidance, changes to PCAOB standards, or other regulatory actions in light of the increased disclosure and demand for firm and engagement metrics.
-This includes evaluating metrics already disclosed by firms to audit committees and the public.
-Our research includes taking into account data from our oversight activities, firm current practices, and global initiatives in other jurisdictions by regulators, oversight bodies, professional bodies, and others.
+Consider changes to PCAOB rules and forms in light of the increased disclosure and demand for firm and engagement performance metrics.
+We are evaluating data from our oversight activities, current firm practices, and initiatives in other jurisdictions.

 Background